rancher/docs/content/rancher/v2.x/en/installation/ha-server-install/_index.md

 3. Save `nginx.conf` to your load balancer at the following path: `/etc/nginx/nginx.conf`.

-4. Load the updates to your Nginx configuration by running the following command:
+4. Load the updates to your NGINX configuration by running the following command:

     ```
     # nginx -s reload
     ```

-### Option—Run Nginx as Docker container
+### Option - Run NGINX as Docker container

-Instead of installing Nginx as a package on the operating system, you can rather run it as a Docker container.
-Save the edited **Example Nginx config** as `/etc/nginx.conf` and run the following command to launch the Nginx container:
+Instead of installing NGINX as a package on the operating system, you can rather run it as a Docker container.
+Save the edited **Example NGINX config** as `/etc/nginx.conf` and run the following command to launch the NGINX container:

 ```
 docker run -d --restart=unless-stopped \